Zur Navigation springen Zum Inhalt springen Zum Footer springen

 Description

-The Basalt Trail is a varied circular hiking trail that starts on Marktstraße in Asbach.
-Parking spaces and public transport connections are available there.
-The route first leads to the former railroad station with today's landscape and railroad museum, where the history of the Bröhl Valley Railway comes to life.
+The Basalt Path is a varied circular hiking trail that begins at Marktstraße in Asbach.
+Parking and public transport connections are available there.
+The route first leads to the former station with the current Landscape and Railway Museum, where the history of the Bröhltal Railway comes alive.

-You continue along the old railroad embankment through the Asbachtal valley with its wet meadows to the former "Bennau Tal" station and along the Wahler Bach stream past old basalt quarries to Buchholz.
-From there, you walk through the "Barger Heck" forest area and via the former Mückenfeldchen basalt quarry back to Asbach.
+Then you walk over the old railway embankment through the Asbach valley with its wet meadows to the former "Bennau Tal" station and along the Wahler Bach past old basalt quarries to Buchholz.
+From there you go through the "Barger Heck" forest and over the former Mückenfeldchen basalt quarry back to Asbach.

 Approach

-The Asbach market square and the parish church are located in the center of the village.
+The marketplace and the parish church in Asbach are located in the village center.

 Public transport